 In the event a student believes they have extenuating circumstances that may require an adjustment to their typical clinical schedule, they are expected to take action in advance.
-This may be for ANY reason, i.e. requiring additional time for travel, adjusting the 4 day a week clinical attendance to more or less in a given rotation, etc. The student is expected to contact the University of Toronto's Faculty of Medicine's Office of Health Professions Student Affairs.
+This may be for ANY reason, i.e., requiring additional time for travel, adjusting the 4 day a week clinical attendance to more or less in a given rotation, etc. In this situation, the student is expected to contact the University of Toronto's Temerty Faculty of Medicine's Office of Learner Affairs.
 Any adjustments may only be possible upon further discussion with the Clinical Coordinator (or designate) in advance.